gaschgithub/microrhythm-analysis/README.md

 - **Salsa and Joesón** exhibit the closest microrhythmic similarity, consistent with their shared derivation from son-based rhythms.
-- **Cumbia** appears closer to Salsa/Joesón than to Brazilian genres, plausibly reflecting Caribbean rhythmic influence and shared approaches to off-beat timing.
+- **Cumbia** appears closer to Salsa/Joesón than to Brazilian genres, reflecting Caribbean rhythmic influence and shared approaches to off-beat timing.
 - **Bossa Nova and Brazilian Funk** form a more distant group relative to the above, showing tendencies associated with samba-derived practices and, in the case of funk, subdivision alternation.